Fluid Grades

 The class then moves on to the phenomenon of self-sustaining ecosystems.
 The class works in small groups to design and build an ecosystem inside a small aquarium.
 Once again, they are tasked with asking questions.
 Billy turns in the following questions:

-1. How does the amount of light an ecosystem receives affect the oxygen content in the water of the ecosystem?
+1. How does the amount of light an ecosystem receives affect the concentration of oxygen in the water of the ecosystem?

-2. What patterns can be found in the population size of snails in an ecosystem over time?
+2. What patterns can be found in the change of population size of snails in an ecosystem over time?

-3. What factors affect the acidity of the water in an ecosystem the most?
+3. What factors are most important in determining the ideal acidity levels for the water in an ecosystem?

 4. What is the most efficient way to measure the "success" of an ecosystem?